travi/hapi-react-router/README.md

 assumed that something ([not included](https://github.com/travi/hapi-html-request-router)) is in place to direct all `text/html` requests to this `/html` route.

+In addition, [redial](https://github.com/markdalgleish/redial) `fetch` hooks will be triggered and rendering will wait for all related requests to complete.
+This enables populating the data store based on the components that are mounted for the current route.

 ### Example
 ```js
 export default {